Septicemia is the clinical name for blood poisoning by bacteria. It is a medical emergency and needs urgent medical treatment.

 Who is at risk for sepsis?

-Chronic medical conditions such as diabetes, cancer, lung disease, immune system disorders, and kidney disease
+Having a chronic health condition such as diabetes, cancer, lung disease, weakened immune system, or kidney disease

 What are the symptoms of sepsis?

 Sepsis develops very quickly.
-The person rapidly becomes very ill, and may:
+You quickly get very ill.
+You may:

 Lose interest in food and surroundings